Creating a Least-Privilege Monitoring User in Zalando Postgres Operator

 - createdb

-This works fine for application users.
+Fine for application users.
 But for monitoring, I needed something different.
-The user should only be able to read PostgreSQL's statistics - no writes, no schema changes, no access to actual data.
+The user should only read PostgreSQL's statistics.
+No writes, no schema changes, no access to actual data.
 Just metrics.

 I found something in the Zalando Postgres Operator docs called "infrastructure roles".
-It's not in the basic tutorials, but it does what I needed.
+It's buried past the basic tutorials, but it does exactly what I needed.

-The idea is: instead of defining users in the PostgreSQL resource, you use a combination of a Secret (for the password) and a ConfigMap (for the role definition).
-The operator reads both and creates the user with exactly those permissions.
+The idea: instead of defining users in the PostgreSQL resource, you use a Secret (for the password) and a ConfigMap (for the role definition).
+The operator reads both and creates the user with those exact permissions.

-Let me walk through what actually happens.
 This took me a while to figure out because the flow isn't obvious.
+Let me walk through it.

 First, I manually created a password in Azure Key Vault with the key postgresql-exporter-password.
-This is just a random strong password - nothing special about it.
+Just a random strong password.

 Step 2: Create an External Secret